 |

 KHUMBU CHRONICLES- Mountaineering climbing news!
-Everest BLOGS and Himalayan Expedition News Archived here.
+EVEREST TODAY daily posts from the team here now Everest BLOGS and Himalayan Expedition News Archived here.

 May 13- Vanessa EBC support leader checks in from Namche: " around 10am that morning, Tim and group radioed from the top of the Khumbu Glacier to tell us all to come outside and look with our binos.
 They were waving to us!
 How cool was that????
 They were 4 wee peeps standing at the top of the last ladder." ....more here Tim checks in: Today Tim, Scott, George, Larry did their acclimatization climb to Camp 3 and are now resting at Camp 2.
 Sultan and Dom took one more day of rest at Camp 2, Dom will go up tomorrow and Sultan wants to wait till Farouq and Nabs get up and are rested.
 Tim says, " It was quite the visual the day before yesterday watching a steady stream of climber's butt to butt making their way up to C3, granted most of them were sherpas, but it put it into perspective of how many people there are up here.
 At base camp everyone is in tents and spread out so you really can't see the scale like we do know.
 The two ropes up and down from the south col will work well.
 Also the multiple summit windows on the horizon should make a smooth sailing for those who have been able to maintain strength, both mental and physical. " He also added that the route up to C3 was no longer icy.
 There had been some snow and now with sherpas stomping the steps down combined with the extreme temperatures during the day it is all compressing and making the route straight forward and easy to travel on.
 They went up in about 7 to 8 hours up and 2 hours down.
 May 12- Climber's going up and trekkers going down!- The trekker's left BC today.
 There was a storm yesterday and the clouds are still socked in so the trekkers that were thinking of climbing Kala Pattar for the popular photo advantage of the Khumbu glacier and Everest will instead head on down the valley making their way down to Namche to meet up with the rest of the team.
 Nabs and Farouq who took a rest day yesterday at Base Camp were stuck there today because of the storm.
 Tim, George, Dom, Larry and Sultan had a nice day above the clouds and storm at Camp 2 resting, reading and enjoyed a fresh chicken lunch, ham and veg snacking throughout the day and pasta and soup for dinner.
 They are comfortable, eating well and gearing up for Camp 3 in the early morning.
 There is plenty of time for Nabs and Farouq to catch up as Tim is talking about two waves for summit pushes.
 There are two windows right now.
 One is May 17 with higher winds increasing on May 18 and slowly tapering off offering another good window on May 21 to 23.
 As noted yesterday the south col Camp 4 is now fixed and our sherpa staff are now ferrying loads of oxygen up for the summit pushes.
 All is moving ahead in good speed.
 Good cooperation and everyone is still having fun but are at the same time starting to get anxious to get on top and get home to their loved ones and land of the living.
 May 12- China's earthquake and the Everest region!- Nothing was felt in the Khumbu Valley as far as I know.
 Nepal has not reported any quake activity there and Tim called this morning oblivious to there having been one.
 Rest assured everyone is fine.
 Updates coming in the next hour on the climb.
 Becky May 11- THE SUPPORT TREKKERS HAVE ARRIVED AT B.C.
 Trekkers at base camp include: Vanessa, Bud, Val, Lisa, Tim, Kim, Sabrina, Naomi, Anne and rumor is out that Scott W. is on his way up today after taking a day off.
 The team is now sleeping at BC and will head back down tomorrow.
 Some may make climb Kala Pattar while some start the decent back down.
 Ginette developed a cold by the time she first arrived at Namche.
 Read her blog here: Tim called in from Camp 2: Nabs and Farouq are taking a day of rest at base camp after their long walk back from Namche Bazaar.
 At Camp 2 right now is: Tim, Sultan, George, Larry, Scott and Dom.
 Tomorrow is a rest day at Camp 2 while Nabs and Farouq will ascend to Camp 2 to join them.
 The next day they will all push up to Camp 3.
 The route to Camp 4- (south col), is now fixed and loads of oxygen are on their way up to stock Camp 4.
 Everything is moving along swiftly now and news of summit bids are going to start coming off of Everest soon.
 Exciting times!
 Our team is looking at May 17 for a summit bid.
 The first summit bid window for this year.
 If they miss that one the next would be May 21.
 Everyone is doing remarkably well at this point but the hammer comes down now as the altitude really starts to kick in.
 It will be a hole new experience for most of them.
 However they have one common strength that we believe plays a major role in the success of an expedition and that is their positive attitudes and team spirit.
 May 11, 2008 "HAPPY MOTHER'S DAY"- This is a prayer that Nabil's Mum composed for Nabil and for all the members of the Peakfreak expedition lads for the their final ascent.
 And this perhaps would reflect the prayers of all the other Mums who like me would want to wish them all a successful summit climb and a safe return.
 Suhaylah MUM'S PRAYER